 Health and Safety at Darden

-Health and safety are paramount as the Darden community navigates the challenges presented by COVID-19 this fall.
-First and foremost, all members of the community should follow “The Big Four” health and safety guidelines.
+Health and safety are paramount as the Darden community navigates the challenges presented by COVID-19.

-As the community returns to Grounds in Charlottesville and Rosslyn, Darden seeks to create a culture of mutual care and concern.
+As the community prepares for a return to more normal operations on Grounds for fall 2021, Darden seeks to create a culture of mutual care and concern.
 It will take the efforts of us all to protect the health of community members.
 While some individuals may be at lower risk from the virus, we must act in ways that ensure the health of all members of our community and the community around us.
-A healthier and safer environment resulting from careful behavior will increase the likelihood we can maintain or expand the range of in-person instruction and activity.
-The inverse is also true.
+A healthier and safer environment resulting from increased vaccinations and careful behavior will increase the likelihood we can maintain normal operations starting in fall.

-While we know we will never be able to eliminate all risk, Darden is developing stringent protocols and practices to mitigate health risk as much as possible.
-Darden’s Safe Return to Grounds Committee is focused on ensuring that the School remains open safely throughout the academic year.
-The group is developing detailed health and safety protocols for Darden in line with UVA policy and guidance.
+Darden has developed detailed health and safety protocols for Darden in line with UVA policy and guidance.
 Below, please read the latest health protocols and planning for Darden developed by the Safe Return to Grounds Committee, and read UVA’s guidance on measures being taken to ensure public health.

 Visit the UVA COVID Tracker to track public health information and key metrics about the virus.
 This tracker is updated daily and is intended to provide students, staff, faculty, parents and community with up to date information from the University of Virginia.